The E-commerce Industry Automated Threat Landscape | Download the Report

 Fraudsters most commonly use two methods to take over accounts:

-Hackers test lists of credentials stolen from elsewhere (or purchased from the dark web) against a range of websites using bots, in the hope that a victim has used the same combination of credentials on multiple sites.
+Credential stuffing (OWASP OAT - 008) ─ Credential stuffing exploits users’ propensity to use the same username and password at multiple websites.
+Hackers use bots to test lists of credentials obtained as a result of data dumps of breached credentials (or purchased from the dark web) against a range of websites, in the hope that a victim has used the same combination of credentials on multiple sites.
 Unlike credential cracking, credential stuffing doesn’t involve brute force or guessing of any values; instead, mass login attempts are used to verify the stolen username and password pairs.
 Credential stuffing symptoms include consecutive login attempts with different credentials from the same HTTP client.

 Credential cracking (OWASP OAT - 007) ─ Also known as ‘brute forcing,’ credential cracking is a way to identify valid credentials by trying different values for usernames and passwords (usually from lists of breached account credentials that were made public by malicious parties and hackers).
 Hackers deploy bots to hack into customers’ accounts using the brute force approach, dictionary attacks (inputting large numbers of words), and guessing attacks to identify valid login credentials.
 Brute force attack symptoms include a sudden increase in failed login attempts and high numbers of account hijacking complaints from customers.